sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 Two points deserve mention with respect to $f^\ast$.
 First, it is often called the *empirical risk minimizer* because it obtains the lowest empirical loss.
 Second, in the current example, because empirical risk minimization occurs over the set of all possible functions, $f^*$, then the best possible function will inevitably exist in this set.
 The best possible function (i.e., the function with the lowest generalization error) is often called the *Bayes decision function*.
 Because we assume agnostic learning (i.e., that no function can perfectly predict the outcome), the Bayes decision function will have nonzero loss, which is often called the *Bayes risk*.

-# Theory for Understanding the 'Game' of Machine Learning
+# A General Framework for Understanding the 'Game' of Machine Learning

-In the sections that follow, I will provide a theoretical framework for understanding how three types of error inevitably emerge in the formal model of learning presented above.
+In the sections that follow, I will provide a general framework for understanding how three types of error inevitably emerge in the formal model of learning presented above.
+This framework is often called excess risk decomposition ().
+For a lecture on excess risk decomposition, see [Bloomberg - Lecture 5](https://www.youtube.com/watch?time_continue=1472&v=YA_CE9jat4I&embeds_referring_euri=https%3A%2F%2Fbloomberg.github.io%2F&source_ve_path=MjM4NTE&feature=emb_title).
 Importantly, these three types of error can be conceptualized as components of generalization error.
 For each type of error, I will provide Python code that simulates it.

-In order to simulate type of error with Python code, a data set is first required.
-Therefore, before explaining each type of error I will first provide a brief overview for the data generation procedure in the wine assessment example.
+In order to simulate each type of error with Python code, a data set is first required.
+Therefore, before explaining each type of error, I will first provide an overview of the data generation procedure for the wine assessment example.

-## Preamble: Data Generation Procedure
+## Preamble: Data Generation Procedure{#data-generation}

 In the wine assessment example, there two features and one outcome.
 For the features, the tourist collected data on weather and winemaking quality and computed composite scores for each feature on a 1--10 scale.
 For the outcome, the tourist tasted each wine and similarly calculated composite scores for wine quality on a 1--10 scale (1 indicates a poor wine and 10 indicates an excellent wine).
 To simulate these data, I will assume agnostic learning and, therefore, use a joint distribution over the feature and outcome spaces, with the features of weather ($\mathbf{x}_1$) and winemaking quality ($\mathbf{x}_2$) being normally distributed such that